top of page

 02.

-Studies link higher red and processed meat consumption to increased endometriosis risk.
-Replacing these with legumes, tofu, eggs, and oily fish can make a meaningful long-term difference.
+Studies consistently link higher consumption of red and processed meat to increased endometriosis risk and symptom severity, potentially due to the effect of saturated fat on prostaglandin production and systemic inflammation.
+Replacing these with legumes, tofu, eggs, and oily fish is one of the highest-impact dietary changes you can make.

 04.